DEBBIE ARMSTRONG – Snow Skiing

 GARY WRIGHT – Administrator (Football)

 One of the original employees of the Seattle Seahawks, Gary Wright spent 32 years with the football team before retiring as Vice President of Administration in 2008.
 He was so respected that the press box at CenturyLink Field was named the Gary Wright Press Box in his honor.
+When Steve Largent was inducted in the NFL Hall of Fame, Wright was his presenter.

 His retirement did not last long, as he joined the expansion Seattle Sounders Football Club as Vice President of Business Operations shortly after leaving the Seahawks.
 His success in leading the franchise garnered the Major League Soccer Business Executive of the Year honor in 2009 and Seattle Sports Executive of the Year honors in 2012.